tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/add-a-job-to-an-account.md

  If you specify an autoPoolSpecification, the Batch service manages the lifetime \(both creation and, unless keepAlive is specified, deletion\) of the auto pool.
 Any user actions that affect the lifetime of the auto pool while the job is active will result in unexpected behavior.

- If auto pool creation fails, the Batch service moves the job to a Completed state, and the pool creation error is set in the job’s preProcessingError property.
+ If auto pool creation fails, the Batch service moves the job to a Completed state, and the pool creation error is set in the job’s failureInfo property.
 For example, if any of the certificates specified in the certificateReferences for the auto pool does not exist, or is in the deleting or deletefailed state, the auto pool creation will fail, and the Batch service will terminate the job.